 Data Should Be Leveraged For Campaign Optimization

-According to Taryn Lomas, EVP of DMS Insurance, who recently sat down for an episode of the Lead Generation World (LGW) podcast, insurance marketers must leverage big data to target and scale the right consumers.
+According to Taryn Lomas, EVP of DMS Insurance, insurance marketers must leverage big data to target and scale the right consumers.
 The right data allows marketers to create targeted campaigns and effectively serve prospective insurance buyers.
 When deployed successfully, a well targeted, data-informed insurance marketing strategy increases conversions and revenue.

 Tracking Insurance Campaign Milestones Allows For Optimization Early And Often

 Insurance marketers should monitor every milestone of the insurance-buying process for engagement, progress and intent.
 From initial contact through final sign-off, each benchmark when buying insurance can offer an indicator of a likely conversion, lack of interest or somewhere in between.
 By tracking campaigns closely, insurance marketers can get a better understanding of which lead sources are the highest quality and use that intelligence for campaign optimization and management.
 Lomas sites length of phone calls during the lead nurturing process as one good indicator of lead quality, with average call duration of 10-12 minutes possibly signifying a strong lead source that should be scaled.